-This smooth and thick low carb keto avocado smoothie is a satisfying breakfast and makes a great post-workout snack.
-It is packed with nutrients, high in good fats and perfect for anyone on a dairy free, low carb diet.
+This creamy, thick keto avocado smoothie is a satisfying breakfast and makes a filling post-workout snack.
+It is packed with nutrients and healthy fats.
 Only 5 simple ingredients, dairy-free and ready in 2 minutes!

-I admit freely that I am a huge fan of green detox smoothies.
-I already have this keto green smoothie on the blog.
-It contains avocado plus bunch of green vegetables.
-One of my readers called it "green delicious goodness", which pretty much sums it up.
+I am a huge fan of green smoothies and already have this detox green smoothie on the blog.
+It contains avocado plus a bunch of green vegetables.

-This time, I wanted to make an equally yummy smoothie that's SUPER easy and pared-down.
+This time, I wanted to make an equally yummy, but even easier recipe.

-Yes, I have narrowed it down to 5 essential ingredients!
+Yes, I have narrowed it down to 5 ingredients!

-Avocado - for convenience, I chose chopped frozen avocados.
-You can buy these ready-made (which I did), or freeze them yourself.
-Avocado is a keto diet lover's dream.
-It is loaded with heart-healthy fatty acids and high in fiber.
-Read more about the benefits of avocado here.
+Avocado - I chose chopped frozen avocados.
+You can buy these ready-made or freeze them yourself.

 Spinach - Both fresh spinach leaves or frozen spinach work.
 This also adds extra nutrients and fibre!